apache/hudi/website/docs/markers.md

 way through, a marker is left behind which indicates that the file is incomplete.
 Two important operations that use markers include:

 - **Removing duplicate/partial data files**:
-  - in Spark, the Hudi write client delegates the data file writing to multiple executors.
+  - In Spark, the Hudi write client delegates the data file writing to multiple executors.
 One executor can fail the task, leaving partial data files written, and Spark retries the task in this case until it succeeds.
   - When speculative execution is enabled, there can also be multiple successful attempts at writing out the same data into different files, only one of which is finally handed to the Spark driver process for committing.